rberenguel/obsidian-escoli-plugin/README.md

     ```
 4. Define the content for your footnote at the bottom of the note, it is a normal footnote for any other purpose:
     ```markdown
-    [^esc-token-bucket]: A token bucket is an algorithm used in packet-switched computer networks and telecommunications networks.
-It can be used to check that data transmissions conform to defined limits on bandwidth and burstiness.
+    [^esc-token-bucket]: The Token Bucket algorithm is a flexible and efficient rate-limiting mechanism.
+It works by filling a bucket with tokens at a fixed rate (e.g., one token per second).
+Each request consumes a token, and if no tokens are available, the request is rejected.
     ```
-5. Escoli will instantly render the reference as a numbered marker (`‹1 ☞›`) and display the content in a note in the right margin of your editor.
+5. Escoli will render the reference as a numbered marker (`‹1 ☞›`) and display the content in a note in the right margin of your editor.

 ---

 ## Installation

-### From the Community Plugins list

-*(This is the recommended method.)*

-1. Go to **Settings** > **Community Plugins**.
-2. Click **Browse** and search for "Escoli".
-3. Click **Install**, and then once it's finished, click **Enable**.

 ### Manual Installation